bsmith89/longev-mgen/doc/submission.md

 system in _B. thetaiotaomicron_, as well as its homolog in _B. ovatus_.
-It is an apparent subcluster of the larger family defined by K21557, and in many cases is encoded directly upstream of _susC_ in putative PULs which consider likely to have affinity for -glucans.
+It is an apparent subcluster of the larger family defined by K21557, and in many cases is encoded directly upstream of _susC_ in putative PULs which consider likely to have affinity for alpha-glucans.
 In B1, two of the three putative starch PULs encode a member of Opf01144, and it is similarly located in PULs with starch-active CBM and GH domains in B2 and B5.
-In addition, of the seven MAGs reconstructed by Ormerod _et al._ that encode a member of this cluster, five of them are classified to the -glucan guild.
-It is plausible that members of Opf01144 share a functional role regulating transcriptional responses to -glucans.
+In addition, of the seven MAGs reconstructed by Ormerod _et al._ that encode a member of this cluster, five of them are classified to the alpha-glucan guild.
+It is plausible that members of Opf01144 share a functional role regulating transcriptional responses to alpha-glucans.

 Opf01391, which recapitulates K21575, includes SusA: the periplasmic neopullulanase of _B. thetaiotaomicron_ and an important component of starch utilization in that organism [@DElia1996].
 This family is found in the MAGs of both responders, B1 and B2, and none of the non-responders.
-What's more, it's found in twelve of the thirteen -glucan and a minority of the plant glycan guild members.
+What's more, it's found in twelve of the thirteen alpha-glucan and a minority of the plant glycan guild members.
 Interestingly, although it is encoded by the Sus operon in _B. thetaiotaomicron_ and its homologous locus in _B. ovatus_, in the _Muribaculaceae_ members of Opf01391 do not in general appear to be encoded in PULs.

-## Genomic variation in B1 {#subsec:mags-b1-var}
+## Genomic variation in B1

 Two distinct variants of B1 were identified with one found in a majority of the UT mouse metagenomes, and the other ubiquitous at UM.
 Using the